 NHS injury at work compensation – how much would I receive?

 This would depend on the type and severity of your injury.
-It would also depend on the financial impact of the injury, and how long you’re likely to be impacted by it.
+It would also depend on the financial impact of the injury.
+Plus, how long you’re likely to be impacted by it.

 How long would I have to claim NHS injury at work compensation if I was under the age of 18?

 Even though you could work for the NHS in some capacity while under the age of 18, you cannot legally claim compensation as a minor.
 Someone (a trusted adult) would have to apply to claim as your litigation friend.
 Alternatively, you could wait until you’re 18 and claim for yourself.
 You’d have until your 21st birthday to claim if no claim was made prior to this.